asyncapi/java-spring-cloud-stream-template/README.md

 Note that this template ignores the 'Servers' section of AsyncAPI documents.
 The main reason for this is because SCSt does not directly work with messaging protocols.
 Protocols are implementation details specific to binders, and SCSt applications need not know or care which protocol is being used.

-## How it works
+## Specification Conformance
-Note that this template interprets the AsyncAPI document from the perspective of an application, not an API.
-This means that when the template sees a subscribe operation, it generates code to subscribe to a topic, not publish to one.
+Note that this template interprets the AsyncAPI document in conformance with the [AsyncAPI Specification](https://www.asyncapi.com/docs/specifications/2.0.0/).
+This means that when the template sees a subscribe operation, it will generate code to publish to that operation's channel.
+It is possible to override this, see the 'view' parameter in the parameters section below.

 ### Which Methods are created
 The template works as follows: